-Not the most complete of menus, couple choices of eggs, the signature sandwiches, French toasts, and pancakes.
+Not the most complete of menus, a couple choices of eggs, the signature sandwiches, French toast, and pancakes.
 I was craving more complicated things like eggs Benedict or chocolate pancakes but these are not available.
 The restaurant goes more into “all day same food” where French fries are served in the morning and the wine list distributed as of eight.

 Thirty minutes passed...then scrambled eggs with more mushrooms than the brain can handle.
 Warm eggs, not hot enough for a morning treat and stuffed with sautéed mushrooms.
 A bit dry though!
 The plate comes with cold potatoes on the side and cold toasted rye bread.

 The hangover sandwich is more bread than content, cold bread in fact with only enough filling for two bites.
 It has a good taste if only it were served hot!
 Disappointing...

 Welcoming and happy staff but unfortunately more people than the kitchen can handle which makes the service slow and the food ends up being served cold.

 Pay attention: you can’t call anyone other than your server, they don’t help each other.
 Ladies, half a dozen of them, long hair dangling from all sides, I was relieved no hair was found on my plate.

 The pancakes made all the difference!
 Amazingly fluffy pancakes served hot!
 Loved them.
 Would have preferred if they offered more refined versions with blueberries or chocolate chips.